vighneshiyer/vighneshiyer.com/content/research/comp-arch/eric_quinnell_round_1/index.md

-title = "Discussion on Variable Length ISAs, High Performance CPUs, FSD, Dojo, and Academic CompArch Research with Eric Quinnell from Tesla" date = 2022-09-29 aliases = ["misc/tesla-talk"]
+title = "Discussion on Variable Length ISAs, High Performance CPUs, FSD, Dojo, and Academic CompArch Research with Eric Quinnell from Tesla" date = 2022-09-29 aliases = ["misc/tesla-talk"] draft = false slug = "eric-quinnell-on-variable-length-isas-cpus-fsd-dojo"
 +++

 **Disclaimer**: these are my words, not Eric's.
 I have used some creative license.

 Eric Quinnell from Tesla came to speak to the SLICE lab on 9/28/2022.
-[Download his slides here.](misc/tesla-talk/Eric_Quinnell_Tesla_Talk.pdf)
+[Download his slides here.](Eric_Quinnell_Tesla_Talk.pdf)

 > Title: Industrial Ranting about Current Computer Micro-Architectures
 >